MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-mssp-support-windows-defender-advanced-threat-protection.md

 Adding a guest user is done in a similar way to regular users.
 They must be added to a corresponding group.

-For role-based access control (RBAC) version 1 customers: Guest users must be assigned to directory roles (security administrator or security reader).
+If you're using basic permissions to access the portal, the guest user must be assigned a Security Administrator role.
+For more information, see [Use basic permissions to access the portal](basic-permissions-windows-defender-advanced-threat-protection.md).

-For role-based access control (RBAC) version 2 customers: Guest users must be added to corresponding group or groups.
+If you're using role-based access control (RBAC), the guest user must be to added to the appropriate group or groups.
 Fore more information on RBAC in Windows Defender ATP, see [Manage portal access using RBAC](rbac-windows-defender-advanced-threat-protection).

 >[!NOTE]
 > There is no difference between the Member user and Guest user roles from RBAC perspective.

 It is recommended that groups are created for MSSPs to make authorization access more manageable.